The COVID-19 Pandemic, Divorce and Family Court Issues

 Another example of a COVID-19-related parenting issue arose when a client called, upset to inform us that her ex-husband, a public-school teacher, planned to pack his entire family into the SUV and head to Florida for a week.
 This particular client was just 5-days post-partum and was understandably worried about the health of her new baby.

-The problem arose when mother advised father that she was strictly limiting father’s contact with their daughter to her home.
-This was not acceptable to father who did not feel comfortable in her home with her live-in significant other.
+The problem arose when the mother advised the father that she was strictly limiting the father’s contact with their daughter at her home.
+This was not acceptable to the father who did not feel comfortable in her home with her live-in significant other.

 He reached out to us and we immediately filed a custody case with the family court, just before the Governor issued her directive.
 At least this father now has a forum within which to address the issues of custody, parenting time and child support.

 The problem was how to get before the court to address a parenting schedule.
 Since this was not an emergency, the family courts have advised that such matters were subject to significant delay.
 The particulars of the Governor’s directive and the Michigan Supreme Court’s administrative order governing the courts are addressed below.

 One basic principle our law firm advises is that COVID-19 does not suspend or modify existing court orders, including parenting time orders.
 That means parents should commit to abide by the CDC’s protocols for handling this pandemic.
 But also, barring a medical emergency, parents should also comply with existing court orders.
 Not doing so could subject a parent to contempt of court, with a remedy of make-up parenting time.

 Over the past several weeks, several of our clients have called to advise that their salaries had been significantly reduced by now-shut-down employers.
 Other clients reported being laid off from their jobs.

 Child support is determined by the Michigan Child Support Formula; there is a MCSF Manual that sets out the guidelines.
 A reduction in salary has a direct effect on a child support payor’s payment obligation.